+UPDATE: Tara will give an address on the topic of Cyberhate and Beyond at the National Press Club, August 9.
+The address will be televised on the ABC.
 UPDATE: Watch Cyberhate on ABC iView now.
-I have been a tad quiet on my blog lately as I’ve spent much of my time in the past 10 months or so helping to get the show Cyberhate off the ground, co-writing it, and working on the filming and editing with our team.
-I’m proud to […]
+I have been a tad quiet on my blog lately as I’ve spent much of my time in the past 10 […]

 Today is the International Day of the Girl Child, celebrated annually on October 11 to highlight issues concerning the gender inequality facing young girls, including child marriage.
 Rates of child marriage have risen sharply and in some cases doubled in Syrian refugee camps.
 I recently visited Syrian refugees, aid workers and gender-based violence experts in Lebanon, the country hosting the largest ratio of refugees per capita in the world, to learn more.

 Regardless of whether we personal agree with or participate in the circulation of particular images of dead refugees, and regardless of our thoughts on the use of trigger warnings, we must agree that being shocked by these distressing images is NOT enough.
 Shock must be matched by action.

 For the first time in my life I have filed a formal complaint with the Australian Press Council.
 The issue isn’t unflattering press or even a false claim.
 As a somewhat public figure over the years I’ve had plenty of good and bad press, and well, even some of the nasty criticism has surely been […]

 As a writer, public figure, child rights and human rights advocate, social media user and parent, the issue of cyberbullying and online safety really hits home for me.